Arifakash16/Ka-kha-Bank-PLC-ATM-Simulator-System/README.md

 # Ka-Kha-Bank-PLC ATM Simulator System

 # Project History
 Welcome to the Ka-Kha-Bank-PLC ATM Simulator System!
-This project was created to provide a comprehensive simulation of an ATM system using Java (version 17), MySQL for database management, and Swing for the graphical user interface (GUI).The inspiration for this project came from a desire to understand and implement the core functionalities of an ATM system, which is an integral part of modern banking.
+This project was created to provide a comprehensive simulation of an ATM system using Java (version 21), MySQL for database management, and Swing for the graphical user interface (GUI).
+The inspiration for this project came from a desire to understand and implement the core functionalities of an ATM system, which is an integral part of modern banking.
 The aim was to create a realistic simulation that mimics the operations of an ATM, allowing users to perform essential banking transactions.

 # Development Journey